Replacement coils FAQs

 Single, dual, or quad coils

-Some e-cigs (usually rebuildable dripping atomisers or RDAs) use more than one coil to vaporise the e-liquid.
+Some vape kits (usually rebuildable dripping atomisers or RDAs) use more than one coil to vaporise the e-liquid.
 The benefits of vaping with more coils are that they heat more quickly and create warmer vapour in greater volumes than single coil vapes.
 On the other hand, using more coils means that you will drain your battery life and e-liquid supply faster.

 Which e-liquids should I use with my coils?

 For MTL plus-ohm coils, we recommend using a 50/50 or high PG e-liquid which will provide great flavour and be easily vapourised by a low power vape.
-One benefit of high PG e-juice is that because it is thin and easily vapourised it will not shorten the lifespan of your coils as much as high VG e-liquid.
+One benefit of high PG e-liquid is that because it is thin and easily vapourised it will not shorten the lifespan of your coils as much as high VG e-liquid.

 Sub-ohm vape coils require a high VG e-liquid with 60% VG or more.
 This is important to note because sub-ohm coils vaporise more e-liquid and you'll need to reduce the nicotine content in the vape juice to avoid consuming too much and feeling unwell.